-As these developments continue into the new century, postsecondary education remains a dynamic enterprise, as societal developments and technological breakthroughs continue to be mirrored in the issues, conflicts, and litigation that colleges and universities face.
-The key trends that are now shaping the future, broadly speaking, are the diversification of higher education, the "technologization" of higher education, the commercialization of higher education, and the globalization of higher education.
+As these developments continue into the twenty-first century, postsecondary education remains a dynamic enterprise, as societal developments and technological breakthroughs continue to be mirrored in the issues, conflicts, and litigation that colleges and universities face.
+The key trends that are now shaping the future, broadly speaking, are the diversification of higher education, the technologization of higher education, the commercialization of higher education, and the globalization of higher education.
 In this context, the challenge for the law is to keep pace with such trends by maintaining a dynamism of its own that is sensitive to institutions' evolving missions and the varying conflicts that institutions confront.
-And the challenge for higher education is to understand and respond constructively to change and growth in the law while maintaining its focus on its multiple purposes and constituencies.
+And the challenge for higher education is to understand and respond constructively to change and growth in the law while maintaining focus on multiple purposes and constituencies.

-Sec.
-1.3.
+Section 1.3.
 The Governance of Higher Education

 1.3.1.
 Basic concepts and distinctions.
-"Governance" refers to the structures and processes by which higher education institutions and systems are governed in their day-to-day operations as well as their longer-range policy making.
-Governance encompasses (1) the organizational structures of individual institutions and (in the public sector) of statewide systems of higher education; (2) the delineation and allocation of decision-making authority within these organizational structures; (3) the processes by which decisions are made; and (4) the processes by which, and forums within which, decisions may be challenged.
+Governance refers to the structures and processes by which higher education institutions and systems are governed in their day-to-day operations as well as their longer-range policy making.
+Governance encompasses (1) the organizational structures of individual institutions and (in the public sector) of statewide systems of higher education; (2) the delineation and allocation of decision-making authority within these organizational structures and within the structures of other organizations with authority over higher education; (3) the processes by which decisions are made; and (4) the processes by which, and forums within which, decisions may be challenged.

 Higher education governance can be divided into two categories: internal governance and external governance.
 "Internal governance" refers to the structures and processes by which an institution governs itself.
-"External governance" refers to the structures and processes by which outside entities play a role in the governance of institutional affairs.
-Internal governance usually involves "internal" sources of law (see Section 1.4.3); and external governance generally involves "external" sources of law (see Section 1.4.2).
+"External governance" refers to the structures and processes by which outside entities (that is, entities external to the institution itself) play a role in the governance of institutional affairs.
+Internal governance usually involves "internal" sources of law (see Section 1.4.3 of this book); and external governance generally involves "external" sources of law (see Section 1.4.2).
 In turn, external governance can be further divided into two subcategories: public external governance and private external governance.
-"Public external governance" refers to the structures and processes by which the federal government (see Section 10.3), state governments (see Section 10.2), and local governments (see Section 10.1) participate in the governance of higher education.
+"Public external governance" refers to the structures and processes by which the federal government (see Section 11.3), state governments (see Section 11.2), and local governments (see Section 11.1) participate in the governance of higher education.
 "Private external governance" refers to the structures and processes by which private associations and organizations participate in the governance of higher education.
-Major examples of such external private entities include accrediting agencies (see Section 11.1.2), athletic associations and conferences (see Section 11.1.3), the American Association of University Professors and other higher education associations.
-Other examples include national employee unions with "locals" or chapters at individual institutions (see Sections 4.3 & 5.3); outside commercial, research, public service, or other entities with which institutions may affiliate; and public interest and lobbying organizations that support particular causes.
+Major examples of such external private entities include accrediting agencies (see Section 12.1.2), athletic associations and conferences (see Section 12.1.3), the American Association of University Professors, and other higher education associations.
+Other examples include national employee unions with "locals" or chapters at individual institutions (see Sections 4.3 and 5.3); outside commercial, research, public service, or other entities with which institutions may affiliate; and public interest and lobbying organizations that support particular causes.